King Richard I of England

 Died aged 41

-Richard I (8 September 1157 – 6 April 1199) was King of England from 6 July 1189 until his death.
-He also ruled as Duke of Normandy, Aquitaine and Gascony, Lord of Cyprus, Count of Poitiers, Anjou, Maine, and Nantes, and Overlord of Brittany at various times during the same period.
-He was the third of five sons of King Henry II of England and Duchess Eleanor of Aquitaine.
-He was known as Richard Cœur de Lion or Richard the Lionheart because of his reputation as a great military leader and warrior.
-He was also known in Occitan as Oc e No (Yes and No), because of his reputation for terseness.
+Richard I (8 September 1157 – 6 April 1199) was King of England from 1189 until his death in 1199.
+He also ruled as Duke of Normandy, Aquitaine and Gascony, Lord of Cyprus, and Count of Poitiers, Anjou, Maine, and Nantes, and was overlord of Brittany at various times during the same period.
+He was the third of five sons of King Henry II of England and Eleanor of Aquitaine and seemed unlikely to become king, but all his brothers except the youngest, John, predeceased their father.
+Richard is known as Richard Cœur de Lion (Norman French: Le quor de lion) or Richard the Lionheart because of his reputation as a great military leader and warrior.
+The troubadour Bertran de Born also called him Richard Oc-e-Non (Occitan for Yes and No), possibly from a reputation for terseness.
 By the age of 16, Richard had taken command of his own army, putting down rebellions in Poitou against his father.
-Richard was a central Christian commander during the Third Crusade, leading the campaign after the departure of Philip II of France and scoring considerable victories against his Muslim counterpart, Saladin, although he did not retake Jerusalem from Saladin.
-Richard spoke both French and Occitan.
-He was born in England, where he spent his childhood; before becoming king, however, he lived for most of his adult life in the Duchy of Aquitaine in the southwest of France.
-Following his accession he spent very little time, perhaps as little as six months, in England; most of his life as king was spent on Crusade, in captivity, or in actively defending his lands in France.
+Richard was an important Christian commander during the Third Crusade, leading the campaign after the departure of Philip II of France and achieving considerable victories against his Muslim counterpart, Saladin, although he finalised a peace treaty and ended the campaign without retaking Jerusalem.
+Richard probably spoke both French and Occitan.
+He was born in England, where he spent his childhood; before becoming king, however, he lived most of his adult life in the Duchy of Aquitaine, in the southwest of France.
+Following his accession, he spent very little time, perhaps as little as six months, in England.
+Most of his life as king was spent on Crusade, in captivity, or actively defending his lands in France.
 Rather than regarding his kingdom as a responsibility requiring his presence as ruler, he has been perceived as preferring to use it merely as a source of revenue to support his armies.
 Nevertheless, he was seen as a pious hero by his subjects.
-He remains one of the few kings of England remembered by his epithet, rather than regnal number, and is an enduring iconic figure both in England and in France.DbPedia
+He remains one of the few kings of England remembered more commonly by his epithet than his regnal number, and is an enduring iconic figure both in England and in France.DbPedia

 Near to this site stood the King's Houses later known as Beaumont Palace.
 King Richard I was born here in 1157 and King John in 1167